Tate Modern: The Turbine Hall

 The Turbine hall, which once housed the electricity generators of the old power station, is five storeys tall with 3,400 square metres of floorspace.
 It is used to display large specially-commissioned works by contemporary artists, between October and March each year.

 From 2000 until 2012, the series was named after its corporate sponsor, Unilever.
 In this time the company provided £4.4m sponsorship in total including a renewal deal of £2.2m for a period of five years agreed in 2008.

 This series was planned to last the gallery's first five years, but the popularity of the series led to its extension until 2012.

-The artists who have exhibited commissioned work in the Turbine Hall as part of the Unilever series are:
+The artists who have exhibited commissioned work in the Turbine Hall as part of The Unilever Series are:

 In 2013, Tate Modern signed a sponsorship deal worth around £5 million with Hyundai to cover a ten-year program of commissions, then considered the largest amount of money ever provided to an individual gallery or museum in the United Kingdom.
 The first commission for the Hyundai series is Mexican artist, Abraham Cruzvillegas.

 The artists who have exhibited commissioned work in the Turbine Hall as part of the Hyundai series thus far are:

 When there is no series running, the Turbine Hall is used for occasional events and exhibitions.
 In 2011 it was used to display Damien Hirst's For The Love of God.
 A sell-out show by Kraftwerk in February 2013 crashed the ticket hotline and website, causing a backlash from the band's fans.
 In 2018 the Turbine Hall was used for two performances of Messiaen's Et exspecto resurrectionem mortuorum and Stockhausen's Gruppen.

 Major temporary exhibitions

 Two wings of the Boiler House are used to stage the major temporary exhibitions for which an entry fee is charged.
 These exhibitions normally run for three or four months.
 When they were located on a single floor, the two exhibition areas could be combined to host a single exhibition.
 This was done for the Gilbert and George retrospective due to the size and number of the works.

 A 2014 show of Henri Matisse provided Tate Modern with London's best-attended charging exhibition, and with a record 562,622 visitors overall, helped by a nearly five-month-long run.
 In 2018, Joan Jonas had a retrospective exhibition.

 A Year in Art: Australia 1992, featuring contemporary Indigenous Australian art of 1992, which opened in June 2021, was extended until September 2022 owing to its popularity.

+In May 2025, Tate Modern celebrated its 25th anniversary with a free four-day "Birthday Weekender".
+Highlights include the return of Louise Bourgeois’s iconic spider sculpture Maman.